GrittyGitty/checkers/README.md

 # checkers
-pure js, html and css web based pvp checkers
+pure js, html and css web based pvp checkers from a trillion years ago.